FriendsOfCake/vagrant-chef/README.markdown

     cd ..
     rm -rf cake-vagrant

 This will destroy your vagrant installation and remove all traces of it from your laptop.
-I think ;)

 ## Bugs?